Every Child Deserves a Family Act

 H.R.
 2449; S. 1382

 More than 104,000 youth living in the foster system today are eligible for adoption.
-However, some states bar lesbian, gay, bisexual, and transgender (LGBT) individuals or same-sex couples from serving as adoptive or foster parents.
-Many public child welfare agencies still discriminate against qualified, licensed LGBT foster and adoptive families, refusing to place youth with these families or forcing them to go through a more extensive, time-consuming, and costly process before allowing placement.
+However, many taxpayer-funded child welfare agencies still discriminate against qualified, licensed LGBT foster and adoptive families, refusing to place youth with these families or forcing them to go through a more extensive, time-consuming, and costly process before allowing placement.
 By denying LGBT families the ability to foster and adopt children, children are denied the right to safe, happy, and healthy permanent homes.
 LGBT youth residing in care settings outside the home face additional barriers to achieving long-term placements, because many foster and adoption agencies remain hesitant to place these youth with families and many fail to ensure their safety in those environments if they do.

 Currently, federal funds go to supporting permanent adoption, and there are safety precautions in place to ensure that neither families nor youth are discriminated against because of race or religion.
 There are no such safeguards against discrimination based on sexual orientation, gender identity, or marital status.

 What is the Every Child Deserves a Family Act?

 The Every Child Deserves a Family Act (ECDFA) prohibits any child welfare agency receiving federal financial assistance from discriminating against any potential foster or adoptive family on the basis of sexual orientation, gender identity, or marital status.
 In addition, ECDFA prevents discrimination against any foster youth because of their sexual orientation or gender identity.